Robust Robotic Exploration and Mapping Using Generative Occupancy Map Synthesis: Occupancy Prediction Experiments and Evaluations

 \section{Occupancy Prediction Experiments and Evaluations}

 In this section, we provide results and evaluations of the modified SceneSense occupancy prediction framework onboard a real-world system.
-In particular we evaluate if the SceneSense enhanced occupancy maps better represent a set of fully observed ground-truth maps. \\ \textbf{Training and Implementation}. \ \ To train SceneSense, we collected real-world occupancy maps from various indoor environments across different buildings.
+In particular we evaluate if the SceneSense enhanced occupancy maps better represent a set of fully observed ground truth maps.

+\textbf{Training and Implementation}.
+To train SceneSense, we collected real-world occupancy maps from various indoor environments across different buildings.
 We gathered approximately 1 hour worth of occupancy data, resulting in $11,296$ unique poses with associated complete local occupancy maps.
 Any areas that were used to train the model are omitted from the results presented here.

 We implement the same denoising network structure presented in \citet{reed2024scenesense}.
 It is a U-net constructed from the HuggingFace Diffusers library of blocks \cite{von-platen-etal-2022-diffusers} and consists of Resnet \cite{he2015resnet} downsampling/upsampling blocks.
 The diffusion model is trained using randomly shuffled pairs of ground truth local occupancy maps $x$.
 We use Chameleon cloud computing resources \cite{keahey2020chameleon} to train our model on one A100 with a batch size of $32$ for $250$ epochs or $88,208$ training steps.
 We use a cosine learning rate scheduler with a 500 step warm up from $10^{-6}$ to $10^{-4}$.
 The noise scheduler for diffusion is set to $1000$ noise steps.